 By Kathleen Regan, ND

-A certain level of sugar is normal in the blood.
+A certain level of blood glucose is normal.
+However, significantly elevated levels can make it difficult for the body to make enough insulin.
 Our body has developed ways of controlling sugars so that they aren’t too high or too low.
 A number of things will cause sugar to be released into the blood including food, drink, exercise, stress, dehydration, illness or infection.
 We use sugar as an energy source.
 Any signal that the body requires energy can stimulate the release of glucose from our own bodily supply.

 There are several signs that blood sugar is too high including: